FAQs

 In general, no. The Myeong Commonwealth issues diplomatic passports only to those working for His Majesty's Government whose responsibilities include visiting foreign micronations, and only when those micronations demand diplomatic passports.
 It does not issue passports to ordinary citizens, including public servants whose work does not relate to external relations.

-Does Myeong Citizenship entitle a person to diplomatic protection or assistance in any jurisdiction of the world?
+Does Myeong citizenship entitle a person to diplomatic protection or assistance in any jurisdiction of the world?